Reading is good for you...

 Children: The safety and effectiveness of using Contrave have not been established for children.

-Seniors: Seniors may be at an increased risk of side effects due to having age-related decreased kidney or liver function.
+Seniors: Seniors may be at an increased risk of side effects due to age-related decreased kidney or liver function.

 All material © 1996-2021 MediResource Inc. Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition.